Nonlinearly dispersive KP equations with new compacton solutions: Travelling wave ODE

-This first-order ODE has the form of a nonlinear oscillator equation, with the potential being $-B U^{3-n} + A U^{2+m-n}$.
-Existence of a solitary wave requires that this potential has a non-zero root $U=U_*$ and a local maximum or an inflection at $U=0$.
-In the case of a local maximum, $U(\xi)$ will exhibit exponential decay in $\xi$, which is the standard behaviour expected for a solitary wave.
-In the case of a local inflection, $U(\xi)$ will exhibit power decay in $\xi$, corresponding to a \emph{heavy-tail solitary wave}.
-Such a profile is known to occur for solitary waves on a non-zero background in the gKdV equation $K(m,1)$ (see \cite{AncNayRec} and references therein).
+and the energy being $0$.
+Existence of a solitary wave requires that the powers $3-n$ and $2+m-n$ are positive such that the potential has a non-zero root $U=U_*$ and a local maximum or an inflection at $U=0$.
+The solitary wave will have a bright or dark peak $U=U_*$, and a tail $U\to 0$ which will have exponential decay in $\xi$ in the case of a local maximum, $\V(U)/U^2 \sim \V''(0)<0$, or power decay in $\xi$ in the case of an inflection, $\V(U)/U^2 \sim 0$.
+These cases respectively describe a localized solitary wave and a heavy-tail solitary wave.
+The latter type of solution is known to occur in the gKdV equation $K(m,1)$ when solitary waves on a non-zero background are considered (see \Ref{AncNayRec} and references therein).

-Analysis of the two conditions for existence of a solitary is straightforward by considering the cases $m\gtrless 1$.
+Analysis of the conditions for existence of a solitary wave is straightforward by considering the two cases $m\gtrless1$.

-When $m>1$, there is a non-zero root iff $\sgn(A)=\sgn(B)$: $U_*=(B/A)^{1/(m-1)}$.
-Then $U=0$ is a local maximum iff $n=1$, or an inflection iff $n<1$, with $A,B>0$.
-In the case $n=1$, the solution of the solitary wave ODE \eqref{U.ODE.solitary} is the well-known \cite{AncGanRec} line soliton of the generalized KP ($\KP(m,1)$) equation:
+When $m>1$, the potential \eqref{solitary.potential} has a non-zero root iff $\sgn(A)=\sgn(B)$: $U_*=(B/A)^{1/(m-1)}$.
+Then $U=0$ is a local maximum iff $n=1$, or an inflection iff $n<1$, with $B>0$ in both cases.
+For $n=1$, the solution of the solitary wave ODE \eqref{U.ODE.solitary} is the well-known \cite{AncGanRec} line soliton of the generalized KP ($\KP(m,1)$) equation:

-In the case $n<1$, the solution to the solitary wave ODE \eqref{U.ODE.solitary} is given by hypergeometric functions.
+For $n<1$, the solution of the solitary wave ODE \eqref{U.ODE.solitary} is given by hypergeometric functions.
 An explicit solution arises in the special case $n=2-m>0$:

-This is a heavy-tail wave, which decays to zero as a power $1/|\xi|^{2/(m-1)}$.
+This is a heavy-tail wave, which decays to zero as a power $|\xi|^{-1/(m-1)}$.
 Note that the nonlinear dispersion power is sublinear, $n<1$.
-A plot comparing the generalized KP solitary wave and this heavy-tail wave is shown in Fig.~\ref{fig-mlarger1-solitary}.
+A plot comparing these two solutions is shown in Fig.~\ref{fig-mlarger1-solitary}.